 Walk to the harbor and take the ferry to Amalfi...

-Casa di Francesca is located in the heart of the Medieval old town of Salerno which marks the beginning of the world-wide famous Amalfi Coast.
+Casa di Francesca is a lovely apartment in the heart of the Medieval old town of Salerno which marks the beginning of the world-wide famous Amalfi Coast.
 With short trips it is possible to reach the fabulous cliffside villas with breathtaking sea views, as well as to explore the coastal towns and islands - Amalfi, Positano, Sorrento, Ravello, Naples, Capri and Ischia.

-This apartment is located in one of the oldest historical houses in the town, a fact only recently discovered: During the restoration of the house wonderfully curved arches with star-shaped rosettes, which had been preserved but hidden for centuries, came to light.
-These antique window recess arches date back to the late 11th century and it has been proven, that the Castel Terracena thought to be here, in which the Norman conqueror of Salerno once lived (and in which Friedrich II of Hohenstauffen was conceived - his mother was Princess of Salerno) really was on this exact spot.
-Today, the antique decorations so suddenly rediscovered adorn an outer wall of Francesca`s terrace.
+The apartment is located in one of the oldest historical houses in the town, a fact only recently discovered: During the restoration of the house wonderfully curved arches with star-shaped rosettes, which had been preserved but hidden for centuries, came to light.
+These antique window recess arches date back to the late 11th century and it has been proven, that the Castel Terracena thought to be here, in which the Norman conqueror of Salerno once lived was on this exact spot.
+Today, the antique decorations so suddenly rediscovered adorn an outer wall of Francesca`s balcony.

 Our Guests Reviews